Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - Frequent Traveller: Present but less common
   - No Travel: Least common

-**Insight**: Overtime is common among key roles like Sales Executives and Software Engineers, but it doesn’t translate to higher average salaries, possibly due to salaried positions.
+Overtime is common among key roles like Sales Executives and Software Engineers, but it doesn’t translate to higher average salaries, possibly due to salaried positions.
 Travel requirements vary, with "Some Travel" being the norm, potentially impacting work-life balance.

 ---
 ### Role Status and Career Mobility